 - could extend the walk connecting to the Lago Windhond trek

-The easiest and safest way to do Dientes is with a guide.
+Though it’s no problem to do the Circuit independently, it’s easiest to do Dientes is with a guide.
 We’ve not used any of these services:

 You need to get to and from remote Puerto Williams.
 A few options: